Frequently Asked Questions

 A: I sure do!
 From wedding coordinators to florists and caterers, I have worked with some of the best people in the industry and would be happy to share their information with you!
-As of spring 2018, I am in the process of creating a vendor recommendation list on my website.
-You can view it here.
+Just reach out and ask.

 Q: DO YOU PROVIDE VIDEO SERVICES?

 A: I am a photographer and do not provide video services.
 If you are looking for a talented videographer available for your day and within your budget, reach out to me for guidance.